LukeShortCloud/simpler_things_rpg/simpler_things.md

 Advantages each Trait provides:

-- Awareness = Increases the chance of having a higher initiative (to attack first).
+- Awareness = Increases the chance of having a higher initiative (to react or attack first).
 - Knowledge = Every point provides a Skill Check that can be rerolled (per game session).
 - Vitality = Increases a characters overall health.